nate-daba/contamination-checker/README.md

 This repository builds upon the [LLMSanitize](https://github.com/ntunlp/LLMSanitize) framework for detecting benchmark contamination in large language models (LLMs).
 It adapts, extends, and evaluates contamination detection techniques on recent open-source reasoning models and math-focused datasets, such as AIME-2024 and subsets of MMLU.

+Please see the report [here](./report/report.pdf) for more details on the analysis and findings.

 > **NOTE:** This is a forked and modified version of LLMSanitize for targeted experiments.
 For the original implementation and full methodology, please refer to:
 >
 > ```